- Studies in Art and Design

 - visual technologies and approaches in education and research

-Associate Professor Lisa Chandler is the inaugural Deputy Head of School, School of Communication and Creative Industries in the Faculty of Arts, Business and Law at the University of the Sunshine Coast (USC).
+Associate Professor Lisa Chandler is the inaugural Deputy Head of School, School of Communication and Creative Industries in the Faculty of Arts, Business and Law at USC.
 Lisa also leads the Arts Research in Creative Humanities (ARCH) cluster at USC.

 Lisa has worked as an educator, graphic designer, gallery director, curator, artist and journalist.
-She has coordinated and taught courses in art, design and visual communication at the University of the Sunshine Coast, and in commercial and community contexts.
+She has coordinated and taught courses in art, design and visual communication at USC, and in commercial and community contexts.
 She was foundation director of the University Gallery, establishing an extensive exhibition program and curating exhibitions.
 In 2009, she was invited to teach for a semester at Kyungpook National University, South Korea and in 2010 she was awarded an Australian Learning and Teaching Council citation for outstanding contributions to student learning.
 Lisa has published in international journals, written numerous exhibition catalogue essays and her articles have appeared in publications such as Artlink, Australian Art Review, and Imprint.

 Lisa was formerly employed as manager of a team of graphic artists for an award-winning clothing designer / manufacturer and subsequently as manager of the gallery and workshops at Hyatt Regency Coolum.
 She has been actively involved in the regional arts industry for many years and has been an advisory group and board member the Sunshine Coast Regional Council Cultural Plan and for various cultural organisations such as RADF, ArtSynC and the Sunshine Coast Youth Arts Research Project.
 In 2009, she was awarded the inaugural Sunshine Coast Regional Council Australia Day Creative Award for her contributions to design education and creative industries in the region.